TyPR124/typr124.github.io/UB1.md

 Before looking any closer though, I do want to point out the fix.
 It is simple enough, just make `buf` mutable, and in our call to `ioctl`, pass `&mut buf` instead of `&buf`.
 Problem solved.
 And even if this isn't *technically* UB, you can see that this is the safest approach regardless.

 Now let's dig in and do some testing.
 First, I was curious why the compiler didn't pick up on this issue.
-After all, even raw pointers require a `const` or `mut` keyword, and `ioctl` comes from an third-party library (libc, to be specific), so maybe it is defined incorrectly?
+After all, even raw pointers require a `const` or `mut` keyword, and `ioctl` comes from a third-party library (libc, to be specific), so maybe it is defined incorrectly?
 A quick check of [docs.rs](https://docs.rs/libc/0.2.66/libc/fn.ioctl.html) reveals the function signature.

 ```rust
 pub unsafe extern "C" fn ioctl(fd: c_int, request: c_ulong, ...) -> c_int